NightB1ade/Stories/_posts/2022-07-06-OfficeHelp.md

 The “Office” call demonstrated the support and love that we are able to give each other.

 CD and I spent time to talk to EF to aid them in their current life stresses.
-Today EF feels a lot better, and we continue to encourage her to help deal with her stresses.
+Upon chatting the next day, EF feels a lot better, and we continue to encourage her to help deal with her stresses.